Evangel2020/Bloom-App/README.md

 # Bloom-App
-This app is for pregnant women.
+This app is for pregnant women and children.